Sankha798/jenkins-boshrelease/README.md

 ### Make Dependency Graph

-(TODO) The tutorial now explains how to [make a dependency graph](http://bosh.io/docs/create-release.html#graph), but does not explain how to actually add any file or configuration that contains this graph.
+Within the jobs in our release, we can have two kinds of *dependencies*:

+1. *compile-time dependencies* that define that one package needs another package before it can be build (e.g. a library or a compiler)
+1. *runtime dependencies* that define that one job depends on another package at runtime

+We have to find out the compile-time and runtime dependencies for our release.
+Those dependencies will then be configure within the `dependencies` array in our `package/PACKAGE_NAME/spec` files.

 ### Create Package Skeletons

-Here it says, we have to make packages starting "from the bottom of the dependency graph" - which means we "only" need the dependency graph made in the previous section in order to bring the packages into the right order here.
+Here it says, we have to make packages starting "from the bottom of the dependency graph".

     bosh generate package <package_name>